Explanation of the terms, words and phrases we all use

 Cartridge - filtration or separation device having a porous membrane encapsulated within a housing.
 The CFF cartridge normally comprise ports for: feed, permeate, and retentate.

 Cavities – holes or small holes often in teeth, here originating from cave meaning a volume ranging from meter in size down to micro meter in size open in at least one end.

 Cavitation - is the formation of vapour cavities in a liquid, cavitation usually occurs when a liquid is subjected to rapid changes of pressure that cause the formation of cavities where the pressure is relatively low.
 When subjected to higher pressure, the voids implode and can generate an intense shock wave.

-CellRetention™ - from 2018 available as an all single-use product from PerfuseCell in 500 ml and 3.200 ml size branded as CellRetention™ product.
-Includes: the SUB, the SUS, the single-use CFF, the SUP based on the ATF concept.
+CellRetention™ - a Perfusion-Single-Use-Bioreactor (Perfusion-SUB) designed for high density cell retention.
+A single-use product from PerfuseCell in 500 ml and 3.200 ml size branded as the CellRetention™ product.
+Includes: the SUB, the SUS, the single-use HFF, the Thalia Alternating-Single-Use-Exchanger (A-SUE) based on the ATF concept.

 CellReady™ – a non-customizable polycarbonate Single-Use-Bioreactor in one size of 3 litre Vessel Volume for cultivation of various cell lines in suspension manufactured by Millipore.

 CellRider™ – a family (HighRider and LowRider) of Perfusion-Ready-SUBs.
 HighRider for use with ATF systems and LowRider for centrifugal pumps (Levitronix) in a TFF setup- product available from www.cercell.com

 CellTernate™ – a family of Perfusion-SUBs ready for use on the ATF-2 driven by the Repligen C-24 controller - product available from www.perfusecell.com